asacyber/Deface/README.md

-# B012ED deface
+# asacyber deface

-What is B012ED deface tools?<br>
+What is asacyber deface tools?<br>
-B012ED deface is a tool for defacing dozens or hundreds of sites at once,depending on the number of sites that have been determined by you, this is not dangerous, and this is only the file upload method<br>
+asacyber deface is a tool for defacing dozens or hundreds of sites at once,depending on the number of sites that have been determined by you, this is not dangerous, and this is only the file upload method<br>

 **how to install and usage:**